PhyloSofS-Team/seamoon/README.md

 ```bash
 python -m seamoon infer --model-path [path-to-model] --config-file [path-to-config] --list-path [path-to-list] --precomputed-path [path-to-precomputed-data] --output-path [output-directory] --batch-size [batch-size] --torque-mode [true|false] --device [cuda|cpu]
 ```
+By default, the predicted motion tensors will have arbitrary orientations.
+Set the **--torque-mode** option to True if you want to align them with respect to a 3D structure.
+This orientation procedure will produce four solutions that minimize the torque of the structure under the predicted motion.

 ### Evaluation

 ```bash
 python -m seamoon evaluate --model-path [path-to-model] --config-file [path-to-config] --list-path [path-to-list] --precomputed-path [path-to-precomputed-data] --output-path [output-directory] --batch-size [batch-size] --torque-mode [true|false] --device [cuda|cpu]
 ```
+By default, the predicted motion tensors will be optimally aligned with the known ground-truth principal components prior to computing the errors.
+Set the **--torque-mode** option to True if you want to compute the errors directly from the predictions oriented through torque minimisation.